SuperCowPowers/zat/docs/large_dataframes.md

 There's also a PR from <https://github.com/bhklimk> with some good suggestions.

 Big thanks to Benjamin Klimkowski <https://github.com/bhklimk>.
 The ideas/suggestions that Ben gave in [PR 75](https://github.com/SuperCowPowers/bat/pull/75) were well received.
-The PR itself has issues with 'cruft' and some of the details but the core concepts are solid, so we're going to borrow those and we've made a new PR that is more aligned with the existing implementation.
+The PR itself had some issues with 'cruft' and other details but the core concepts were solid, so we borrowed those and made a new PR that is more aligned with the existing implementation.
 Thanks again to Ben for helping us improve the performance on large Bro/Zeek files.

 **Test Data:**
 Since conn.log is typically the most voluminous, we're going to use this 2.5 Gig conn.long file for our performance testing.